BielRoig/hfeb-guide/content/docs/matchup-spread/the-rock.md

 - **Uktabi Orangutan**;
 - creature removal.

 Artifact answers are important because Crypt, Furnace, and Cursed Totem can be very annoying. **Uktabi Orangutan** is particularly useful because it's tutorable with Survival and can remove a hate piece while leaving a body on board.

-Enchantment answers are useful against Sylvan Library, Pernicious Deed, and other problematic cards.
+Enchantment answers are useful against Sylvan Library, Pernicious Deed, and other problematic cards like Engineered Plague.

-Against The Rock, you want answers to enchantments and problematic permanents, but without diluting your combo plan too much.

 ## The Role of ETB Creatures